yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(score)
 ```

-Again, we can define a *convenience function*, which will allow us to provide the required input and just get our aligned sequecnes back.
+Again, we can define a *convenience function*, which will allow us to provide the required input and just get our aligned sequences back.

 ```python
 >>> from skbio.alignment import local_pairwise_align